Withdrawal Policies

 Withdrawal for Extraordinary Life Circumstances

-A student may request a withdrawal for other compelling reasons, such as a family emergency or other serious unforeseen circumstances.
-This may include being the victim of sexual discrimination or violence such as assault, domestic/dating violence, or stalking.
+A student may request a withdrawal for other extenuating circumstances, such as a family emergency or other serious unforeseen events.

-A request for withdrawal for extraordinary life circumstances should be made in writing to the Associate Dean or designee.
-Additional documentation supporting the request may be required by the Associate Dean or designee at their discretion.
-If the request is based on sexual discrimination, sexual harassment, domestic/dating violence, sexual assault, or stalking, the Associate Dean or designee must provide this information to the Deputy Title IX Coordinator at 207.581.1406.
+If the request is related to sexual discrimination, sexual harassment, domestic/dating violence, sexual assault, or stalking, the Associate Dean or designee must provide this information to the Deputy Title IX Coordinator.

 Withdrawal for Military Obligations